brian-childress/resources/README.md

-# resources
+# Resources
-A repository for commonly used resources, scripts, and reference material
+This repository is for commonly used resources, scripts, and reference material.